System Design Space

 20,000 hotels

-Total number of hotels in the system
+Rough order of magnitude for hotels in the system

-1,000,000 numbers
+1,000,000 rooms

-Total number of rooms
+Total number of rooms across all properties

-Functional Requirements
+Functional requirements

 Payment

-Average armor length5 nights
+Average stay length5 nights

 Average occupancy70%

-New bookings per day~200 000
+New bookings per day~200,000

 Average load~2.3 TPS

-Public API
+Core API

 GET/v1/hotels/{hotel_id}